 - Investigate the difference between a sweet potato and a yam.
 Aggie Horticulture gives the scientific reasons behind how these two vegetables differ, as well as a variety of recipes.

 - Learn about punkin chunkin.
 Did you know that there is a World Championship Punkin Chunkin Association?
-Check out this fun and interesting site, which catalogs the process of launching pumpkins into the sky, including calculating the mass of the pumpkin, the mechanics of an air cannon, and the physics of catapults.
-Includes videos, games, puzzles, and more.
+Check out the physics of punkin chunkin in this post from Wired magazine.

 Play some online Thanksgiving games.

 Change up the homeschool day and add in a dose of fun with some Thanksgiving computer games!

 - Animated Thanksgiving has online games, cards, online coloring and more.